ipfs/ipfs-docs/docs/install/README.md

 # Install IPFS

 IPFS is a collection of protocols, packages, and specifications that allow computers to send and receive data.
 Because of this, users can pick and choose which packages to install when using IPFS.
 And like shoe sizes, there is no _one-size-fits-all_ solution.
-A developer building network applications will install a different set of tools than someone who wants to store files on IPFS.
+A developer building network applications will install a different set of tools to someone who wants to store files on IPFS.
 Pick the one that best suits what you're here to do.

 ## File storage